Latvian Railways: Railway history of Latvia until 1991

 On September 12, 1861, the first independent railway line in the territory of Latvia, which connected Riga with Daugavpils, was handed over for general use.
 On 15 December 1862, the construction of the railway between St. Petersburg and Warsaw was completed, creating the first railway junction in Latvian territory, in the state city (valstspilsēta, "state city") of Daugavpils.
 By 1880, 800 km of rail-lines had been built in Latvia.

 In the period up to 1900, in parallel with the construction of new state-funded railways, the previously built private railways were bought out and concentrated within state-run structures.
 At this point the Riga-Oryol Railway Administration became the largest railway operator in the territory of Latvia, with 500 km of railway lines transferred to its management.
 The other railways were supervised by the Russian Northwestern Railway and the Liepāja – Romna Railway administrations.
 In 1904, the 1,094 km Moscow–Ventspils Railroad was put into operation, extending approximately 165 km past Riga to the port of Ventspils, with a significant part of the new line – between Zilupe and Ventspils, a length of 456 km – being located in the territory of Latvia.
 Consequently, all major Latvian ports were connected with major inland processors and markets by railway lines, and remain so today.
 At the beginning of the 20th century, large-scale reconstruction works of the Riga railway junction began.
 New railway stations and connecting lines were built, and a new bridge over the Daugava River at Riga was constructed (see Riga Railway Bridge).
 However, the reconstruction of the Riga passenger station was not completed due to the beginning of the First World War.

 World War I and the Latvian War of Independence caused significant damage to railway infrastructure, but the total length of railway lines in the four years of the war increased from 1941 to 2763 km, mainly due to construction of narrow-gauge railways for military use.

-Construction of the Liepaja-Gluda railway, 1927.
+Construction of the Liepāja-Glūda railway, 1927.
 Excavation of a trench with an excavator and a narrow gauge railway in the section Sieksāte-Rudbārži.